Juan Manuel Márquez

 Juan Manuel Márquez Méndez (born August 23, 1973) is a Mexican former professional boxer who competed from 1993 to 2014.
-He is the third Mexican boxer (after Érik Morales and Jorge Arce) to become a world champion in four weight classes, having held nine world major titles from featherweight to light welterweight, including the lineal championship at lightweight.
+He held multiple world championships in four weight classes, from featherweight to light welterweight, including the lineal championship at lightweight.

 In a career that spanned over twenty years, Márquez was known for being a fast and highly technical boxer who was exceptionally skilled at combinations and counterpunches, yet also willing to engage in slugfests with opponents.
 He was also credited for his toughness, and never lost a fight by stoppage.
 His most notable bouts include his four-fight saga with Manny Pacquiao and his fight against fellow Mexican Marco Antonio Barrera.

-Márquez is considered to be one of the greatest boxers of all time, and is ranked by BoxRec as the thirteenth greatest boxer of all time and the second greatest Mexican boxer of all time, pound for pound.
+Márquez was named The Ring magazine Fighter of the Year in 2012.
+He is considered to be one of the greatest boxers of all time, and is ranked by BoxRec as the thirteenth greatest boxer of all time and the fifth greatest Mexican boxer of all time, pound for pound.
 He was inducted into the International Boxing Hall of Fame in the class of 2020.

 Amateur career

-Márquez had an amateur record of 82-4, with 72 wins by knock-out.
+Márquez had an amateur record of 82–4, with 72 wins by knock-out.